-This no-stir polenta is the perfect easy, comforting side dish!
+This Basic No-Stir Polenta is the perfect easy, comforting side dish!
 Polenta can seem intimidating, but with this simple tutorial you’ll be making it like a pro in no time.

 easy no-stir polenta